Richer Medicare Payments For Rural Hospitals Could Come At Urban Centers' Expense

 For decades, hospitals have questioned the fairness of that adjustment.

 Rural hospitals nationwide have a median wage index that is consistently lower than that of urban hospitals, according to a recent brief by the Sheps Center.
-The gap is most acute in the South, where 14 of the 20 states that account for the lowest median wage indices are located.
+The gap is most acute in the South, where 14 of the 20 states that account for the lowest median wage indexes are located.

 Last year, the Department of Health and Human Services Office of Inspector General found that the index may not accurately reflect local labor prices and, therefore, Medicare payments to some hospitals "may not be appropriately" adjusted for local labor prices.
 More plainly, in some cases, the payments are too low.